redcode-labs/neurax/README.md

 * `l`  - command is executed in infinite loop
 * `e`  - command is executed only if the node has elevated privilleges
 * `p`  - command becomes persistent and is executed upon each startup
+* `d`  - output of executed command is printed to STDOUT for debugging purpose

 By default, raw command sent without any preambles is executed by a single node that the command was addressed for.